rch4-org/rch4-org.github.io/content/about.md

       relativeUrl: true
 layout: page
 ---
-We are an informal charity group of retired scientists with lifetimes of experience in membrane osmosis and immunity research.​A scientist in our group discovered a previously unknown agent (referred to as "MRCH") which is produced by the body and which promotes ALS (aka MND). ​​​ We have designed a drug which safely stops production of the problem agent.
+We are an informal charity group of retired scientists with lifetimes of experience in membrane osmosis and immunity research.​ A scientist in our group discovered a previously unknown agent (referred to as "MRCH") which is produced by the body and which promotes ALS (aka MND). ​​​ We have designed a drug which safely stops production of the problem agent.

 We never ask PALS or the public for money.
 We always funded treatment personally and with help from friends.​ As a charity, we also try to obtain, worldwide, voluntary unpaid domestic help for PALS and their care givers when they are in a crises